Toward Culturally Grounded Natural Language Processing: Introduction

 Recent culture-focused benchmarks and adaptation methods make that gap visible.
 On text evaluation, translated benchmarks can preserve source-culture assumptions, cultural ranking changes appear when evaluation is restricted to culturally sensitive subsets, and survey-style or value-oriented probes reveal substantial cultural dominance in default model behavior \citep{singh-etal-2025-global,wang-etal-2024-cdeval,zhao-etal-2024-worldvaluesbench,alkhamissi-etal-2024-investigating,masoud-etal-2025-cultural,xu-etal-2025-self}.
 In multimodal and interactional settings, models struggle with culturally grounded VQA, emotion understanding, metaphor interpretation, conversational adaptation, and region-specific question answering \citep{nayak-etal-2024-benchmarking,schneider-etal-2025-gimmick,winata-etal-2025-worldcuisines,maji-etal-2025-drishtikon,yang-etal-2025-cultural,havaldar-etal-2025-culturally}.
 At the same time, adaptation methods based on native preference data, culture-aware prompting, synthetic critique data, and cultural learning show that these failures are not immutable, but they also reveal how dependent progress is on locally grounded supervision \citep{guo-etal-2025-care,liu-etal-2025-culturally,feng-etal-2025-culfit}.

+We use \emph{communicative ecologies} to refer to the social and technical conditions through which language is produced, interpreted, translated, annotated, evaluated, and deployed, including institutions, scripts, domains, modalities, and communities of practice.

-This paper is a synthesis paper where rather than centering one benchmark or one model family, we integrate evidence from over 50 papers spanning multilingual performance inequality, cross-lingual transfer, culture-aware evaluation, cultural alignment, multimodal benchmarking, benchmark-design critique, and community-grounded data practices.
+This synthesis integrates evidence from over 50 papers spanning multilingual performance inequality, cross-lingual transfer, culture-aware evaluation, cultural alignment, multimodal benchmarking, benchmark-design critique, and community-grounded data practices.
+We prioritize recent ACL Anthology, TACL/CL, and C3NLP-adjacent work that either evaluates cultural behavior, explains multilingual performance variation, proposes culture-aware adaptation methods, or documents community-grounded data practices.
 We make three contributions.
 First, we connect the multilingual transfer literature to recent culture-oriented evaluation work, showing where the two have often been discussed separately.
 Second, we identify recurring empirical patterns across the literature: scale matters, but benchmark design, tokenizer behavior, prompt language, local supervision, and modality all materially affect cultural performance.
 Third, we propose a research agenda for culturally grounded NLP centered on communicative ecologies rather than isolated language labels.
+Figure~\ref{fig:communicative_ecology} summarizes this shift.

+Because the cited literature is broad and recent, our goal is not a formal meta-analysis or an exhaustive survey.
+Instead, we synthesize representative findings that jointly explain why multilinguality, cultural evaluation, and participatory localization should be studied together.